 How The Novel Starts (YouTube channel)

 What’s the best way to start a story?
-What makes readers, agents, and publishers take a chance on our book?
+What makes readers, agents, and publishers take a chance on a book?
 What holds their attention?
 There’s plenty of advice out there on how to write a first chapter, but so much of it is generic.
 So, instead, I went looking for concrete examples in great books.
 On my channel, How The Novel Starts, I explore the opening chapters of popular novels, and figure out what writers can learn from them for their own work.

 The Faith Project

 The Faith Project is an interactive documentary that explores how the identities of seven young Canadians are shaped by the rituals they practice.
 This is intimate, personal storytelling about lives of faith that goes beyond the dogma and the headline controversies, exploring moments of beauty, wonder and tension at the heart of modern spiritual life.
 Download the free iPad app from the App Store, or stream it on the web.
 And be sure to check out the comprehensive educator resources.

 Speaking of Faith